BrynM/bpmv/README.txt

 bpmv.cook ( muppet, chips, reruns )

 /**
-* count number of elements an object actually owns
+* Count number of elements or properties an object actually owns.
 * @param {mixed} ahAHah The object you'd like to count
 * @return {number} Will return the count of elements owned by the object */